mses-bly/2D-Bin-Packing/README.md

 **Documentation**

 The project contains documentation (Javadoc format) under the `doc` directory.
-However, for improvements and extension purposes I will continue to add details on the algorithm itself, which I believe will allow developers using the code to improve the performance and results of the current  implementation.
+However, for improvement and extension purposes I will continue to add details on the algorithm itself, which I believe will allow developers using the code to improve the performance and results of the current  implementation.